14 Spots to Slurp Oysters in Richmond

 The Boathouse

 When you’re going for oysters on the waterfront, it’s The Boathouse.
-This spot offers Boathouse, Wavelength, and market oysters on the half shell, served with cocktail sauce, mignonette, hot sauce, lemon, and views, if you head to the Rocketts Landing location.
+This spot offers Boathouse, Wavelength, and a rotating selection of market-price oysters on the half shell, served with cocktail sauce, mignonette, hot sauce, lemon, and views, if you head to the Rocketts Landing location.
 But you can also get a bunch of barnacles at The Boathouse in Short Pump, Midlo, and Hopewell, if you so choose.

 Locations: